wendyverdonk93/docs/content/api/payment_methods/post-order-inghome.md

 Read more about [ING Home'Pay](/payment-methods/banks/ing-home-pay/) on our documentation page.

 ### Redirect
+Creates an ING Home'Pay Redirect order.

+* Redirect transaction requires all fields completed properly

-* All parameters shown are required field(s) for an ING Home’Pay redirect transaction.
+* All parameters shown are required field(s):

 | Parameter                    | Type     | Description                                                                                |
 |------------------------------|----------|--------------------------------------------------------------------------------------------|